vprtwn/BZGFormViewController/README.md

                                                   self.passwordCell]];
 ```

-## Customization
+## Custom sections
-If you're using a table view with multiple sections, you should specify the section your form should appear in.
+`BZGFormViewController` will only manage one section of your table view.
+If you want to use a table view with multiple sections, you should specify the section the form view controller should manage.
 ```objc
 self.formSection = 0
 ```